It’s very easy to think that bankers are wan…bad guys.

-Sure wasn’t it the bank’s fault that the Boom collapsed so badly?
+Sure wasn’t it the bank’s fault that The Boom collapsed so badly?

-Between massive loans and inflated prices, it was all a bit of a disaster.
-But we’ve sort of returned to a middle ground where the banks aren’t such bad guys after all.
+Now we’ve sort of returned to a middle ground where the banks aren’t such bad guys after all.

 Or have we?

 Let’s take a look at why buying insurance with a bank will hit you square in the pocket.

-You probably already trust them with your money – unless you’re one of those people who keeps all their cash in a shoebox buried in their shed.
+You probably already trust them with your wages– unless you’re one of those people who keeps all their cash in a shoebox buried in their shed.

-You’ll use your bank to get a mortgage when you join the rat race and buy your first home.
+And you’ll use your bank to get a mortgage when you join the rat race and buy your first home.

 So I understand why your bank makes sense as your choice for Life Insurance (or Income Protection or Mortgage Protection).